London Knights capture third Memorial Cup title | Globalnews.ca

 After Elliott turned away a flurry of shots — including a tricky deflection from Cayden Lindstrom — Cowan buried his third of the tournament to make it 2-0 at 3:13.

-Cowan left the puck for Sam O’Reilly in the corner before circling the zone and finding an opening in front.

-Barkey added to the lead 1:40 later, capitalizing on a breakaway after Dickinson forced Tigers captain Oasiz Wiesblatt into a turnover at the blue line.
+Barkey added to the lead 1:40 later, capitalizing on a breakaway after Dickinson forced Wiesblatt into a turnover at the blue line.

 Cowan appeared to make it 4-0 with his second of the night, but the officials ruled no-goal after O’Reilly interfered with Meneghin on a drive to the net.